 Any regular BCT should be assumed to be ventricular in origin.

-BCT may be ventricular or supraventricular in origin and the range of arrythmias manifesting as BCT are shown below in Box 1.
+BCT may be ventricular or supraventricular in origin and the range of arrythmias manifesting as BCT are shown below in Table 1.

 The clinical presentation, cardinal features and treatment of these arrythmias will be discussed in this module.
 Figure 1 shows the conduction pathways of the heart and will be referred to when illustrating the origin of various forms of BCT.